 If you’re considering graduate school for teaching, there’s no doubt you’ve seen an essay requirement for admissions.
 Admission committees want to understand why you’d be a good fit for their program, if you have what it takes to succeed, and how you plan on reaching your career goals.

-At the NYU Teacher Residency, we certainly want to understand those points and we’re also looking to see how your lived experiences connect to your desire to be a teacher.
+At the NYU Teacher Residency, we certainly want to understand those points and we’re also looking to see how your lived experiences connect to your desire to be a teacher in communities that include diverse student cultures and experiences.
 We want to deeply understand your unique reasons for choosing a career in education, especially in schools where you can make the most meaningful impact.

 Here are five tips to write the best possible essays: